-- 1. woonerf plaza. - 2.
-Adjusted the exterior building designs to have colour schemes more aligned with the surrounding areas.
-Included more brick cladding on apartment buildings to match neighbourhood character.
-3. - 4.
+- 1. Changed landscape plans to include garden planter boxes, increased urban agriculture and unit paving woonerf plaza. - 2.
+Adjusted the exterior building designs to have colour schemes more aligned with the surrounding areas. - 3.
+Included more brick cladding on apartment buildings to match neighbourhood character. - 4.
 Added variety of material finishing to the townhouses including hardie plank siding, board and batten and metal panel siding with black vinyl windows.